nginxinc/nginx-controller-lab/docs/markdown.md

 ### Using the API

 Now, this is great.
-Samantha explored Contorller and discovered what she can do the GUI.
+Samantha explored Controller and discovered what she can do the GUI.
 But most likely she is going to move forwarding to plumbing these steps and configurations into her pipeline.
 We are now going to open a pipeline tool that Olivia might use and extend the trading application using the API.

 1. Login as Samantha using the API
    1. From the desktop open Postman